learn-co-curriculum/dsc-looping-over-collections/README.md

 Now that we know we can iterate through a list that contains multiple data types, let's explore iterating through a data type that's **not a list**.

 Another collection we commonly will iterate over is a **dictionary**.
-Dictionaries differ from list, on a high level, in that elements are **key, value pairs** instead of one single element.
+Dictionaries differ from lists, on a high level, in that elements are **key, value pairs** instead of one single element.
 So, when we go through each item in a dictionary, we are actually working with a two-part element (with a key & value).
 Similarly to how we name a variable for the element in a list for a for loop, we name a variable for both the **key** and **value** when we iterate over a dictionary.
 However, in Python, we can't iterate directly over the dictionary, we iterate over the **items** of a dictionary, which are the key value pairs.
 Let's take a look at an example.

 ```python